EPA: Chemical in medical-device cleanser poses cancer risk

 EPA will conduct public outreach campaigns in each of the communities where elevated risks have been found, including an Aug.
 10 webinar.

 Laredo, one of the communities targeted by the EPA notice, is a border city where the vast majority of residents are Latino and more than a quarter live in poverty.
 Missouri-based Midwest Sterilization Corp. operates a sterilization plant in Laredo.
+The company also owns a plant in Jackson, Missouri that is on EPA’s watch list.

-More than 40% of the city’s nearly 70,000 schoolchildren attend campuses in areas with an elevated risk of cancer due to ethylene oxide emissions from the Midwest plant, according to an analysis by ProPublica and the Texas Tribune.
+More than 40% of Laredo’s nearly 70,000 schoolchildren attend campuses in areas with an elevated risk of cancer due to ethylene oxide emissions from the Midwest plant, according to an analysis by ProPublica and the Texas Tribune.

 A spokesperson for Midwest declined immediate comment.
-But the company told ProPublica and the Tribune last December that cancer risk from its sterilization plant is overstated.
+But the company told ProPublica and the Tribune last December that cancer risk from its Laredo plant is overstated.
 Emissions it reported to the EPA are “worst case scenarios,” rather than specific pollution levels, the company said.

 The Ethylene Oxide Sterilization Association, an industry group, said in a statement that ethylene oxide has been used for decades by the health care community to sterilize a wide variety of medical devices and equipment.
 More than 20 billion health care products are sterilized each year in the U.S. alone.